Low Earth Orbit Satellite Security and Reliability: Issues, Solutions, and the Road Ahead: Security and Reliability Issues

 The nature of SEUs is hardware-dependent.
-Compared to FPGAs, Application Specific Integrated Circuits (ASICs) exhibit better resistance to SEU, but they lack flexibility.
+Compared to FPGAs, Application Specific Integrated Circuits (ASICs) exhibit better resistance to SEUs, but they lack flexibility.
 Therefore, FPGAs are widely used in LEO satellites as a benefit of their high performance and flexibility.
-In order to ensure the reliable operation of FPGA in-orbit, it is necessary to employ SEU mitigation measures, such as TMRs and periodical refreshing.
+To ensure the reliable operation of FPGAs in-orbit, it is necessary to employ SEUs prevention measures, such as Triple Module Redundancy (TMR) technique and periodical refreshing.